andr1976/HydDown/docs/MANUAL.md

 ~~~

 ## Input file examples
-When using HydDown a dictionary holding all relevant input in order for HydDown to do vessel calculations shall be provide when the class is initialized.
+When using HydDown a dictionary holding all relevant input in order for HydDown to do vessel calculations shall be provided when the class is initialized.
 One way is to read an input file.
 For HydDown a Yaml format is chosen, but if JSON is a preference this should also work with the Yaml parser being substitued with a JSON parser.

 An example of a minimal file for an isentropic vessel depressurisation (no heat transfer) is shown below